-When identifying damage agents, the forest manager must review both the damage agents present in the defined forest area and those surrounding the defined forest area, which could impact on the forest ecosystem some time in the future.
+When identifying damage agents, the forest manager must review both the damage agents present in the defined forest area and those surrounding the defined forest area, which could impact on the forest ecosystem or the plantation and retained forest vegetation.
 Once identified, the damage agents need to be assessed and prioritised, based on the actual or potential damage they may cause.
 For existing damage agents in the defined forest area, a survey to assess the extent and severity of damage may be required to determine the priority that will be placed on each damage agent.
-When determining the priority to place on a damage agent, legal requirements (e.g., for declared weeds) need to be considered.
+When determining the priority to place on a damage agent, legal requirements (e.g. for declared weeds) need also be considered.